mkohlmyr/scrum/README.md

 What is scrum?
 ------
 Scrum is an interface for GNU Screen which enables the use of JSON files (a "scrumfile") to configure groups of services or commands to run together in a single GNU Screen session.
-A potential use-case would be if you are developing for a microservices architecture and need to different services together as a group.
+A potential use-case would be if you are developing for a microservices architecture and need to run different services together as a group.

 Scrumfile
 ------